polettix/ETOOBUSY/_posts/2020-04-11-autobiographical-numbers-constraints-weighted-sum.md

 this maximum value is removed (lines 14 to 16).

-# How does it got?
+# How does it go?

 The improvement is tangible: